Courtney Wetzel: Oregon State Beavers

-Playing career

-Club
+Club career

 Wetzel played for the Seattle Sounders Women in 2007 and Ottawa Fury Women in the W-League in 2008 and played for the Fury for four seasons.
 She was named to the W-League Team of the Week in 2012 after scoring a goal and serving an assist during a shutout win against Hamilton.

 On April 5, 2013 she joined the Portland Thorns FC for the 2013 NWSL season as a discovery player.
 She scored her first goal for the Thorns during a home match on June 7 against FC Kansas City.
 Wetzel made 18 appearances for the Thorns during the 2013 season and helped the team win the league's championship title.

 On April 5, 2014, Wetzel was traded with Kathryn Williamson and Portland's first-round pick in the 2015 NWSL College Draft to the Western New York Flash for Sarah Huffman and a player to be named later.
 April 7, 2014, Portland Thorns revealed that the player to be named later was Verónica Boquete.
 The draft pick became Jaelene Hinkle.

 She was waived by the Western New York Flash in September 2014.

-International
+International career

-Wezel was called up to the United States women's national under-23 soccer team in 2010.
+Wetzel was called up to the United States women's national under-23 soccer team in 2010.